Anxiety Disorders and Anxiety Attacks

 Medication for anxiety disorders

-If you have anxiety that’s severe enough to interfere with your ability to function, medication may help relieve your symptoms.
-However, anxiety medications can be habit forming and cause unwanted side effects, so be sure to research your options.
+If you have anxiety that’s severe enough to interfere with your ability to function, medication may help relieve some anxiety symptoms.
+However, anxiety medications can be habit forming and cause unwanted or even dangerous side effects, so be sure to research your options carefully.
 Many people use anti-anxiety medication when therapy, exercise, or self-help strategies would work just as well or better—minus the side effects and safety concerns.
 It’s important to weigh the benefits and risks of anxiety medication so you can make an informed decision.

 Resources and references